 If you tend to take too much on, you may need to clearly articulate and limit your goals.
 Productivity experts recommend having no more than three major goals at a time.
 Want a challenge?
 Try not to have more than three things on your To Do list each day.

-If you are prone to focusing on one activity (e.g, work, computer games) to the point of ignoring other important aspects of your life, begin to rebalance by using your phone’s timer to remind yourself to shift attention every hour, and perhaps stretch and move around.
+If you are prone to focusing on one activity (e.g, work, social media) to the point of ignoring other important aspects of your life, begin to rebalance by using your phone’s timer to remind yourself to shift attention every hour, and perhaps stretch and move around.
 Even five minutes can be restorative.
 Also get in the habit of scheduling time for other facets of your life just as you might schedule appointments with others — and keep your appointments with yourself.

 Some projects and relationships deserve to be revisited.
 For others, you must give yourself permission to let go of them.
-It may also help to donate or store items that have become clutter and are sources of guilt or stress for a life not lived.
+It may help to donate or store items that have become clutter and are sources of guilt or stress for a life not lived.
 Similarly, some relationships are worth repairing, while others must be chalked up to life experience.

-One of the most difficult ‘unfinished businesses’ for sexual abuse survivors is whether or not to seek legal action against their perpetrator(s).
+One of the most difficult ‘unfinished businesses’ for sexual trauma survivors is whether or not to seek legal action against their perpetrator(s).
 I have found (both as a survivor and as a therapist) that a lot of uncertainty is resolved when you understand the laws and judicial processes concerning sexual assault.
 I also recommend that you have professional psychological support should you decide to seek legal action.

 4. Set limits on demanding relationships.
 Traumatized people often find themselves in relationships with what the creators of the model of structural dissociation referred to as difficult people: